A photonic which-path entangler based on longitudinal cavity-qubit coupling: Abstract

 \section{Abstract}

-A modulated longitudinal cavity-qubit coupling can be used to control the path taken by a multiphoton wavepacket, resulting in a qubit--which-path (QWP) entangled state.
-For QWP states, the fundamental limit to precision in interferometry (the quantum Cram\'er-Rao bound) is better than for either NOON states or entangled coherent states having the same average photon number.
-QWP states can also be used to generate long-range multipartite entanglement using strategies for interfacing discrete- and continuous-variable degrees-of-freedom.
+We show that a modulated longitudinal cavity-qubit coupling can be used to control the path taken by a multiphoton coherent-state wavepacket conditioned on the state of a qubit, resulting in a qubit--which-path (QWP) entangled state.
+QWP states can generate long-range multipartite entanglement using strategies for interfacing discrete- and continuous-variable degrees-of-freedom.
+Using the approach presented here, entanglement can be distributed in a quantum network without the need for single-photon sources or detectors.

 Fault-tolerant quantum computing will require redundancy to identify and correct errors during a computation.
 In most architectures, the physical qubits will therefore vastly outnumber the logical qubits.
 The need to scale up existing architectures has motivated a network approach where remote qubits, grouped into nodes, are connected by quantum-photonic interconnects~\cite{northup2014quantum,reiserer2015cavity,vandersypen2017interfacing,awschalom2021development, ruf2021quantum}.
 These quantum networks naturally require entanglement distribution across nodes.
 Consequently, significant effort has gone towards generating both heralded~\cite{duan2004scalable,hofmann2012heralded,bernien2013heralded, hensen2015loophole,delteil2016generation,narla2016robust, pompili2021realization} and deterministic~\cite{cirac1997quantum,ritter2012elementary,kurpiers2018deterministic, axline2018demand, campagne2018deterministic, leung2019deterministic, magnard2020microwave,zhong2021deterministic} qubit-photon entanglement.